MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-looker.md

 1. The default value of **Show Hidden Fields** if left blank is False.
 This will mimic the default visual behavior on Looker where fields with the hidden tag will not be shown.
 If this parameter is set to True, all fields will be visible in the Power BI report, including those with hidden tags.

 1. It is recommended to select **Direct Query**.
 Selecting **Import** may result in a potentially expensive query that includes all fields from all the views that are referenced in the Looker Explore.
-In addition, Import mode comes with certain limitations:
+In addition, Import mode comes with certain [limitations](#import-mode-limitations).

-   * You lose the ability to have Looker correctly evaluate the measures in the Explore.
-   * You lose the ability to interact with Filters-only and Parameter fields.

 1. Select **OK** to continue.